 Wash basins are located within each cubicle and paper towels are provided.

-Hand sanitiser is available on entry and exit.
+Hand sanitiser is available.

 We have undertaken a full COVID-19 risk assessment, in addition to our normal operating risk assessments.